awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

   + The option group for the new DB instance must begin with `default`\.
   + The DB parameter group for the new DB instance must begin with `default`\.
   + The subnet group for the new DB instance must be the `default` subnet group\.
 + The `Condition` element specifies that the DB engine must be MySQL and the DB instance class must be `db.t2.micro`\.
 The `Condition` element specifies the conditions when a policy should take effect\.
 You can add additional permissions or restrictions by using the `Condition` element\.
-For more information about specifying conditions, see [Condition keys](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions)\.
+For more information about specifying conditions, see [Policy condition keys for Amazon RDS](security_iam_service-with-iam.md#UsingWithRDS.IAM.Conditions)\.
 This example specifies the `rds:DatabaseEngine` and `rds:DatabaseClass` conditions\.
 For information about the valid condition values for `rds:DatabaseEngine`, see the list under the `Engine` parameter in [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html)\.
 For information about the valid condition values for `rds:DatabaseClass`, see [Supported DB engines for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Support) \.

 The policy doesn't specify the `Principal` element because in an identity\-based policy you don't specify the principal who gets the permission\.
 When you attach policy to a user, the user is the implicit principal\.
 When you attach a permission policy to an IAM role, the principal identified in the role's trust policy gets the permissions\.